 - the system with the highest level of intervention

-TEA conducts a targeted on-site review to address concerns related to substantial, imminent, or ongoing risks reflected in current and longitudinal LEA data.
+TEA conducts a targeted on-site review to address concerns related to substantial, imminent, or ongoing risks reflected in current and longitudinal district data.
 The on-site procedures manual provides information regarding on-site reviews.

-Following an on-site review, the LEA receives a preliminary on-site report with findings and required actions, which must be presented to the board of trustees or governing board and addressed by the LEA.
+Following an on-site review, the district receives a preliminary on-site report with findings and required actions, which must be presented to the board of trustees or governing board and addressed by the district.

-An LEA must develop or update a targeted improvement plan in response to an on-site review and other data reviews, based upon findings from all data analysis and needs assessment activities.
+A district must develop or update a targeted improvement plan in response to an on-site review and other data reviews, based upon findings from all data analysis and needs assessment activities.
 Findings of noncompliance must be presented to the board of trustees or governing board for discussion and action.
-Under the requirements of Texas Education Code §7.028(b), the board of trustees of a school district, or the governing body of an openenrollment charter school, has primary responsibility for ensuring that the district, or school, complies with all applicable requirements of state educational programs, including BE/ESL programs.
+Under the requirements of Texas Education Code §7.028(b), the board of trustees of a school district, or the governing body of an open enrollment charter school, has primary responsibility for ensuring that the district, or school, complies with all applicable requirements of state educational programs, including BE/ESL programs.

 The authority to conduct on-site reviews is found in